usdot-fhwa-stol/To-21-426-multivariate-piecewise-linear-ACC-car-following-model/README.md

 # Summary

-This repository contains the source code of a multivariate piecewise linear car-following model developed for adaptive cruise control (ACC)-equipped vehicles.
-The source code of the mixed traffic simulation model was imported into PTV VISSIM to conduct mixed traffic simulations.
-The source code of the plot function was developed to plot basic traffic statistics based on the simulation results.
-The source code was programmed in MATLAB 2022b, Microsoft Visual Studio 2019 with C++, and Python 3.8.
+This repository houses the source code for a multivariate piecewise linear car-following model designed for adaptive cruise control (ACC)-equipped vehicles.
+It also contains the source code for traffic simulation that integrates the developed car-following model within PTV VISSIM, as well as the code for visualizing the simulation results.
+The codebase is implemented using MATLAB 2022b, Microsoft Visual Studio 2019 with C++, and Python 3.8.

 # Outline
 * Project Description